chrokh/toow-old/_sources/chapters/type-checking.md

 # Type-checking

+% TODO: "When the compiler accepts a program's types, we say that that program type checks."
+(Execute Program)
 % TODO: Must use terminology static/compile-time type safety.

 As we briefly saw in the chapter on [Errors](errors), type checking is an activity performed by the compiler.